As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 Since the accelerometer cannot provide the same camera rotation natural experience as a Gyroscope, you can adjust the Accelerometer Sensitivity required for your game.

-There are 2 ways of testing without building an app:
+There are 2 Ways of Testing Device Experience without building an app:

 Testing without the Smartphone in Unity Editor